Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics, #math.probability.variance, #gaussian-distribution

-## Define the likelihood function in the context of Gaussian density estimation from a dataset.
+## Define the likelihood function in the context of Gaussian density estimation from a dataset

 The likelihood function for Gaussian density estimation, given a set of i.i.d. observations $\mathbf{x} = \{x_1, \ldots, x_N\}$, is expressed as: